-Angus Winchester, the operating partner of The Embassy in New York City, on opening a bar and the value of waiting for the right opportunity:
+Angus Winchester, the operating partner of The Embassy in New York City, talks about opening a bar and the value of waiting for the right opportunity.

 I ran a bar in New York 23 years ago now, a bar called Embassy down in Tribeca.
 I had moved from London to New York.
 I was looking for a job; no one in New York knew me.
 I got a call from an English guy who knew the places I’d worked at in the U.K. He was in the CD-ROM business that owned the building and was opening a bar on the ground floor and wanted me to be involved.
 The bar didn’t do that well, but I had a lot of fun and established a good relationship with him.
 The CD-ROM business obviously tanked horribly, he moved into the property, and we kept friends over the course of 20 years.